gnsj168-sudo/home/README.md

 ## Known limitations

 - **Chunking splits mid-word.** Paragraph-first, then a hard character split.
-  Sentence-boundary splitting would be better; this was measured as good enough before optimising.
+  Sentence-boundary splitting would be better; measured as good enough before optimising.
 - **Duplicate detection is a substring match.** "FIT2102 test" won't match "fit2102 exam", and it only checks the target day.
 - **No true human-in-the-loop confirmation.** Tools refuse and explain rather than pausing for approval; real approval needs pending-action state across turns.
+- **Tool routing is prompt-level.** Source disambiguation lives in descriptions and the base prompt, not in code.
+It works, but it degrades as tools accumulate.
-- **The agent over-searches.** It sometimes calls `search_notes` for information already in conversation history, preferring to verify against sources.
-Correct but not cheap.
+- **The agent over-searches — and sometimes under-searches.** It will re-query a source for something already in conversation history, and occasionally answer from history when it should re-query.
+Both failure directions are live.
 - **Grounding constrains, it doesn't prevent.** Output stays close to retrieved content but can still infer past it — one drafted bullet named a framework implied by the notes rather than stated in them.
 - **No vector index.** At current scale Postgres scans every row in microseconds.
   Past ~100k chunks this needs an HNSW index.
-- **History is truncated, not summarised.** Turns beyond the limit are dropped rather than compressed.
+- **History is truncated, not summarised.** Turns beyond the limit are dropped.
 - **Single user.** No auth; conversation IDs are unauthenticated strings.

 ---

 ## Roadmap

-- Obsidian vault ingestion — markdown files through the existing chunk/embed pipeline
-- Multimodal ingestion — voice memos and images via transcription and captioning adapters in front of the unchanged pipeline
+- Multimodal input — images and voice memos through captioning and transcription adapters in front of the unchanged chunk/embed pipeline
 - Mobile client
 - Pending-action state for real confirmation flows
 - Smarter iteration budget — cap total tool calls rather than loop turns, so parallel